U.S. Tax Filing Requirements for Common International Investments

 Australian superannuation funds (including self-managed super funds) are typically treated as foreign grantor trusts for U.S. tax purposes.

-• Taxation: U.S. persons must report income and gains from these funds on their U.S. tax return, even if not distributed.
+• Taxation: U.S. persons may need to report income and gains from these funds on their U.S. tax return, even if not distributed.

 • FBAR: Required if the total value of foreign accounts exceeds $10,000.